prince214/cv-maker/README.md

 * Import Database file (id8358665_resume.sql).
 File is in the git itself.
 * Currently using pdfcrowd library to generate PDF
 * Also included Dompdf and api2pdf library included.
 Make necessay changes to use them
 * Currently hosted on 000webhost.
-FOllow the demo link to check it out.
+Follow the demo link to check it out.